alfrednagy57/RC-CAR/README.md

 ## Documentation
 The full project documentation, including system architecture, design methodology, implementation details, and potential future enhancements, is available in the provided PDF.

+---

+## Contact

+For any inquiries, please contact the project maintainer at [linkedin](https://www.linkedin.com/in/alfred-nagy-882445224/).